 Key Takeaways

-For enterprise brands especially, you must look for ways to scale your efforts or you will never understand user intent in a way that allows you to create content to significantly boost search visibility and ROI.
+For enterprise brands especially, you must look for ways to scale your efforts.
+If you don't, you'll never understand user intent in a way that allows you to create content that significantly boosts search visibility and ROI.

 This piece was originally published on March 28, 2019 and has been updated to reflect industry changes and updates to our SEO platform.